-Info Revealed For Mickey’s Very Merry Christmas Party: Schedule, Times, Food, Character Locations
+Info Revealed For Mickey’s Very Merry Christmas Party: Schedule, Times, Food, Character Locations, Party Map

 Tomorrowland

-- Nick Wilde and Jude Hopps – Near the exit of Buzz Lightyear’s Space Ranger Spin
+- Nick Wilde and Judy Hopps – Near the exit of Buzz Lightyear’s Space Ranger Spin

 Liberty Square